-A. Application Procedures: All requests for other unpaid leave of absence, other than emergencies, must be submitted to the District at least 10 days prior to the anticipated beginning of the leave.
-Such application will

-B. Benefits During Leave:

-- 1. Length of service and other benefits shall not accrue during such leave. - 2.
+- A. Application Procedures: All requests for other unpaid leave of absence, other than emergencies, must be submitted to the District at least 10 days prior to the anticipated beginning of the leave.
+Such application will be reviewed and processed by the District Administrator and shall be granted or denied in his/her sole discretion.
+The unpaid leave of absence shall not exceed one (1) calendar year - B. Benefits During Leave: - 1.
+Length of service and other benefits shall not accrue during such leave. - 2.
 The employee may continue health insurance during the leave of absence by remitting the full premium amounts to the District.
 The continuation of health insurance at the employee's expense is contingent upon the health insurance carrier allowing such a benefit.
 If the premium is not received by the first of the month, the employee's insurance coverage shall be terminated. - 3.
-During the unpaid leave, the employee shall retain accumulated paid leave. - C. Placement upon Return from Leave: Upon return from any leave of absence, the employee may be returned to his or her former position, if available.
+During the unpaid leave, the employee shall retain accumulated paid leave.

+A. Placement upon Return from Leave: Upon return from any leave of absence, the employee may be returned to his or her former position, if available.
 If the former position is not available as determined by the District, the employee shall be returned to a position equivalent in terms of percentage of contract unless the employee's percentage of contract was reduced or increased due to nonrenewal or layoff, whichever is applicable.